qb-creates/pov-led-clock/README.md

     - [Description](#clockdescription) <!-- Description of the circuit.
 Schematic.
 Double sided board for space-->
     - [LED Driver](#leddriver) <!-- Description of how data is transfered to led sinks -->
     - [IR Receiver](#irreceiver) <!-- External interrupt-->
-    - [Notes](#clockcircuitnotes) <!--Leaving out crystal because of balance.
+    - [Parts List](#clockcircuitnotes) <!--Leaving out crystal because of balance.
 Modifying isp header  If you use crystal you will need to update FCPU and timer OCR-->
 - [ESC Driver Circuit](#escdriver)
     - [Description](#escdescription) <!-- Description of the circuit.
 Schematic image.-->
     - [LED Driver](#leddriver) <!-- Description of how data is transfered to led sinks -->
     - [IR Receiver](#irreceiver) <!-- External interrupt-->
-    - [Notes](#esccircuitnotes) <!--Choose a crystal where you can get pwm frequency between 50 - 500hz.
+    - [Parts List](#esccircuitnotes) <!--Choose a crystal where you can get pwm frequency between 50 - 500hz.
 Maybe include a small capacitor for button debouncing-->
 - [Hardware](#hardware)
 - [Power Supply](#powersupply)